 Both blogs are based on a new Service Desk Institute (SDI) and Lionbridge report entitled “Eliminating Language Barriers in Enterprise Service Desks.”
-As well as a soon to be released study of service desks and languages, conducted by HDI and Lionbridge.
+As well as a soon to be released study of IT service desks and languages, conducted by HDI and Lionbridge.

 Language is fundamental to IT support and IT service desks

-End users expect service desk communications to be in their native language, and meeting this demand is key to the success of the modern-day service desk.
-Yet a soon to be released study of service desks and languages, conducted by HDI and Lionbridge, finds that only 21% of IT support centers offer multilingual support at all levels, with those interactions being predominantly limited to voice-only.
+End-users expect IT service desk communications to be in their native language, and meeting this demand is key to the success of the modern-day IT service desk.
+Yet a soon to be released study of IT service desks and languages, conducted by HDI and Lionbridge, finds that only 21% of IT support centers offer multilingual support at all levels, with those interactions being predominantly limited to voice-only.

 As IT becomes ever-more important to businesses, and as customer experience makes its way into internal IT support operations, overcoming language barriers needs to be a priority in the IT service desk industry.
 Ultimately, providing a multilingual, omni-channel service platform is key to enabling an effective transfer of information and knowledge, allowing companies to become digitally agile.
 This in turn improves operational efficiency and provides organizations with a greater understanding of their end user requirements.

 The four traditional approaches to providing multilingual support in IT service desks

-Providing multilingual support is by no means a new challenge in the service desk industry.
+Providing multilingual support is by no means a new challenge in the IT service desk industry.
 Four traditional approaches to language support have commonly been adopted by organizations new and old.
 Each have their pros and cons, particularly as the importance of end-user experience is brought to the forefront of industry conversations.

 - No formal multilingual support.
 A reactive approach that looks to identify the means of support, ad hoc, at the time that it is required (often relying on the off-chance presence of multilingual staff, often from other departments).
 For businesses looking to expand services, this method will not hold its own on a larger scale.